 I’m a qualified and keen pilot and in 1977 I decided I wanted a real flying jacket.
-You know, a proper one.
-One like those you saw in the films and in the faded photographs of our heroic WWII pilots.
-I discovered that the jacket I sought, the one that small boys dream of as they leap from the top of the wardrobe (a wardrobe which was of course doubling as a Spitfire), was the Irvin Sheepskin Flying Jacket used by RAF pilots.
+You know, a proper one; one like those you saw in the old movies and in the faded photographs of our heroic WWII pilots.
+I discovered that the jacket I sought (the one that small boys dream of as they pretend to be a daring Spitfire pilot), was the Irvin Sheepskin Flying Jacket used by RAF pilots.
 So, I did my research and made one (you can read more about that in The Irvin story).
 I loved it.
 It was warm, comfortable, ideal for flying and I must admit; wearing it felt rather good.

 Other people liked my jacket too and it wasn’t long before we were asked to make some more.
 We began to accept orders and Aviation Leathercraft was born.
 It seemed to work out well.
 Supplies of war issue flying jackets were diminishing, yet demand for the jackets was high.
 We became very busy and our craftsmen did a grand job in meeting the demand for high-quality hand-made jackets.
 Then as now our jackets were popular with pilots, motoring enthusiasts, bikers and people who just wanted a great jacket for everyday use.

 We found with Moto-Lita that if you’re doing something very, very well, word seems to spread and it wasn’t long before we had our first enquiry from one of the RAF Squadrons.
 They wanted me to work with them to design a leather flying jacket just for them - you can imagine what a buzz that was.
-We’ve since gone on to create bespoke jackets for most of the major British Squadrons, the Police, Fleet Air Arm, Army Air Corp and Air Ambulance crews, we’ve even designed and produced flight jackets for the NATO Tigers and The Red Arrows.
-And, we produce Irvin flying jackets for the Battle of Britain Memorial Flight.
+We’ve since gone on to create bespoke jackets for most of the major British Squadrons, the Police, Fleet Air Arm, Army Air Corp and Air Ambulance crews, we’ve even designed and produced flight jackets for the NATO Tigers and The Red Arrows. both their team jacket and the 50th Anniversary jacket.
+And, we produce Irvin flying jackets and leather flight jackets for the Battle of Britain Memorial Flight.